mspolisetti/PredictingDiabeticReadmissions/README.md

 1. Logistic regression: With the starting assumption that the impact of factors and their interactions can be modeled as a log likelihood of outcome, logistic regression can help us understand the relative impact and statistical significance of each factor on the probability of readmission.

-2. Decision Trees: By iteratively and hierarchically observing the level of certainty of predicting whether someone would be readmitted or not, we find the relative importance of different factors using a more human-like decision making strategy in establishing this determination.

-3. Random Forests: By considering more than one decision tree and then doing a majority voting, random forests helped in being more robust predictive representations than trees as in the previous case.
+2. Random Forests: By considering more than one decision tree and then doing a majority voting, random forests helped in being more robust predictive representations than trees as in the previous case.

+#### Comparing model performance
+RandomForests and Logistic regression(s) gave 70% accuracy.
+Besides accuracy, recall is important here since hospitals get penalized and incur additional costs both for the patient and the insurance agencies if a patient expected not to be readmitted shows up in 30 days.

+### Most Important Factors

+Our Random forest indicates highest importance of num of lab procedures and number of medications used.
+Logistic regression model suggests number of inpatient days and discharge disposition are key factors for the prediction.